crazyAT8/web3-chess/contracts/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

+---

+**Happy Coding! 🎉**